Loading

 Learning from Pitfall and Error: A Usefulness of Case Report

 Case report is an important kind of article in medicine.
 The case report can be in several forms.
-A report might be on the new finding, new technique, rare condition or lesson learnt [1-2].
+A report might be on the new finding, new technique, rare condition or lesson learnt.
 The case report on pitfall and error is interesting.
 It is useful for giving lesson learnt to the reader.
+It should promote that the practitioner should report cases on lesson leant from pitfall and error that can be useful to the others in medical society.

 The Global Rise of Chronic Diseases: Why Broaden the Paradigm to Include Tick-borne Illness and Environmental Toxin Exposure?